EverestAPI/EverestAPI.github.io/index.md

     - Info about saved and lost progress when returning to map
 - Debug mode improvements:
     - F5 to reload the map .bin without loosing progress
-    - CTRL + F5 to quick-reload the entire game without loosing progress
+    - CTRL + F5 to quick-reload the entire game and all mods without loosing progress
-    - F6 to quickly enter the room debugger
+    - F6 to quickly open the leftover in-game map layout utility
     - `.` to open and `q<enter>` to close the command line on keyboards without tilde key
 - Features for custom maps:
     - Unhardcoded Badeline chasers with custom ending barrier
     - Custom core messages and memorials without replacing the original texts / sprites
     - Session flag triggers
     - Restore beta "trigger spikes"
+    - Unhardcoded dust entities for non-resort levels
+    - Unhardcoded crystal colors
     - Two new cassette blocks: emerald and marigold
     - Stationary fireballs without crashing the game
     - Fixed rotating blade starting angle calculation